whuang20226450/112062522-BCI-final-project/README.md

 <img src="https://github.com/whuang20226450/112062522-BCI-final-project/assets/29110592/29062230-4afb-4d83-870c-a5f1f9136f1f" height="300">

 ## Observation
+Given the imbalanced nature of the dataset, we use macro F1 as our main metric.
+From Experiment 2, we observe that the combination labeled `1121` (ASR) performs the best.
+Adding ICA appears to degrade performance, possibly because the dataset was recorded while the subject was sitting, making ICA an overkill that might remove important components.
+Interestingly, Autoreject achieves the highest performance in terms of accuracy and micro F1, suggesting that combining it with other methods might yield even better results.

+Regarding the performance of each label, labels `1`, `2`, `3`, and `12` (`human body`, `clothing and accessories`, `food`, and `plant`) generally perform better, except in the `1151` combination, which shows lower performance for the `plant` label.
+These categories are commonly seen objects, which likely contributes to their higher performance.
+Surprisingly, the `animal` label (`0`) consistently shows low performance across all artifact removal methods.
+This is unexpected, as one would assume that animals, being more distinct to human perception, would yield better performance.

 # Reference
 [1] A large and rich EEG dataset for modeling human visual object recognition